danielharrell/open-eyes-lect-2017-18/Open.md

 this to Bergson.)

 #### Leftovers from outline

+- To answer this question, we might return to our partial sense, where true openness was bounded, and try to complete it in the same direction, where mere openness proves just as bounded.
+There must be something, then, that confines even the eyes of Leontius.
+And indeed, we compared them before to unbroken jars, as the spectacle of corpses filled them to the brim.
+We could say his eyes are bounded, then, at least along their bottom and sides, so to speak.
+But what about their top?
+For if it is here that eyes are filled, then it is here that eyes are boundless, like a lidless jar.
+Yet open eyes are not like lidless jars.
+They can be poked, injured, even blinded---as if their staying open meant staying intact, even at the top.
+But if they stay intact, then how are they filled?
+How does anything outside, like a corpse, get inside?
+It is here that our earlier account might still provide an answer: for perhaps nothing outside gets inside, if eyes are filled not from without, but from within.
+And they would therefore enclose what they see, whatever it might be. <!--Perhaps put infinite circle suggestion here-->

+- Yet if we now press the account in this opposite direction, against all bounds, we risk replacing our partial sense with nonsense.
+For suppose true openness *were* boundless.
+What then makes it definite enough to be something rather than nothing? ---Much less the kind of something with an inside, *open* to the outside?
+Or again, what makes being open possible, if this is not a way of being closed---that is, a way of being definite---that can give being open enough definition in turn, to be something rather than nothing, and the kind of something with an inside, open to the outside?

 - Being open to one thing means being open to everything.
   This is predicament.
 (But also perhaps solution; see